cloudacademy/stocks-app-ecs/README.md

     ]
     ```

     - `REACT_APP_APIHOSTPORT` represents the public facing ALB that the Stock App sits behind.
-This value is loaded dynamically into the web app, informing it where to route all AJAX calls to (back via the ALB to the API target group).
+This value is loaded dynamically into the web app, informing it where to route all AJAX calls to (back via the ALB).

-    - `NGINX_APP_APIHOSTPORT` is dynamically inserted into the Nginx config file (see below) to proxy API traffic downstream to the API tasks.
+    - `NGINX_APP_APIHOSTPORT` is dynamically inserted into the Stock App's Nginx config file (see below) to proxy API traffic downstream to the API tasks.
 [AWS Cloud Map](https://aws.amazon.com/cloud-map/) is used to provide service discovery for the API tasks.
+The FQDN `api.cloudacademy.terraform.local` is automatically registered within Route53 by Cloud Map and contains records for each individual API task (private IP address) spun up in the ECS cluster.

     ```
     upstream api-backend {